 The irony of zero-gravity sleep is that it’s a smart way to let gravity help at the same time.
 This is especially true for easing heartburn and acid reflux.

-The concept behind the zero-g sleep position is that it’s designed to reduce stress on your body by removing pressure on your muscles and joints.
-This heightened state of relaxation is meant to help you doze offand remain in a deeper state of sleep— an enormous benefit for those who deal with insomnia regularly.
+The concept behind the zero-gravity sleep position is that it’s designed to reduce stress on your body by removing pressure on your muscles and joints.
+This heightened state of relaxation could help you fall asleep more easily and remain in a deeper state of sleep.

 Want to know more?
 Read our guide for sleeping with legs elevated.

 Sleeping in an upright posture also benefits the digestive system.
-The same way gravity is used to alleviate Gastroesophageal Reflux Disease by pulling things down, it also helps get the food you eat into your stomach.
+The same way gravity is used to alleviate GERD by pulling things down, it also helps get the food you eat into your stomach.
 When the upper body is elevated, food can pass through the esophagus and into the stomach easier than when lying down flat.

 Learn More: How Digestion Affects Your Sleep Quality

-There are excellent flat beds on the market designed to ease the strain on the body’s pressure points, but if you are still experiencing back and neck pain, a zero-g bed could be the relief you need.
-This is because your spine is in a neutral position with less pressure on it than a flat bed.
-And remember NASA’s original intent when developing zero-g was to remove as much tension in the body as possible.
+There are excellent flat beds on the market designed to ease the strain on the body’s pressure points, but if you are still experiencing back and neck pain, a zero-gravity bed could be the relief you need.
+This is because your spine is in a neutral position with less pressure on it, which was the original intent behind the zero-gravity position.

 Frequently Asked Questions

-Is it healthy to sleep in a zero-g position?
+Is it okay to sleep in a zero-gravity position?

-The zero-gravity position could not only help you sleep better but also promote heart health, digestive health, and respiratory health.
+The zero-gravity position could not only help you sleep better and reduce pain, but it could also promote heart health, digestive health, and respiratory health.
 With these medical benefits, it’s a considerably healthy way to rest.
 That being said, you can also apply this position to things other than sleep, like reading or watching television.

 With a varied assortment of health benefits that extend far beyond getting a good night’s rest, a zero-gravity bed may arguably be one of the most innovative and appealing products on today’s market.
 The sleep position’s capabilities include improved circulation, better digestion, reduced snoring, easing back and neck pain, and more.